910 Wallace Avenue | Leitchfield, KY 42754 | 270-259-9400

 How to get into Bunkie General Hospital's Swing Bed Program:

 Talk with your provider to determine if continued skilled care is needed and a referral can be sent to the Case Management Department of Bunkie General Hospital.
 One of our Case Managers will review your information along with our providers, check your insurance benefits, and if you qualify, will arrange for admission into our Swing Bed Program.

 For more information or to refer a patient, please contact Lashayla Greenhouse, Care Coordinator.
 You may call M-F between 8 am and 3:30 pm.
 For after hours and weekends, please send an email with a brief description and contact information.
 She will be happy to talk with you to evaluate if our Swing Bed Program is right for you!

 Joyce Browning TributeWritten by: Gilbert Browning (husband)

 At 85 Joyce broke her hip in a fall and was not able to rejuvenate her body, despite extraordinary efforts by rehab personnel at Bunkie.
 Joyce's entire life was one of suffering and ill health, but never something others knew about.
-Despite the daily ravages of rheumatoid arthritis, serious a-fib, amputated of 1st joints in her toes (all had been removed).
-A weak heart, a congenital blood disorder, and several other surgeries, Joyce never once fell into a mode of self- pity.
-She was optimistic and forward looking always making others the focus of attention.
-At Bunkie one might say Joyce became a poster child for the exceptional professionalism, attention and loving care bestowed on all residents.
-(Yes they too were more than patients) even down to the maintence staff, employees consistently came in and out of Joyce's room to check on her.
+Despite the daily ravages of rheumatoid arthritis, serious a-fib, amputated of 1st joints in her toes (all had been removed), a weak heart, a congenital blood disorder, and several other surgeries, Joyce never once fell into a mode of self- pity.
+She was optimistic and forward looking, always making others the focus of attention.
+At Bunkie, one might say Joyce became a poster child for the exceptional professionalism, attention and loving care bestowed on all residents (yes, they too were more than patients).
+Even down to the maintenance staff, employees consistently came in and out of Joyce's room to check on her.
 The walls were covered with cards, notes, and stuffed toys; rarely was Joyce alone during her waking hours.
 The head cook came by often to ask what she might want to eat.